 Getting Disability Benefits for Celiac Disease

-If your condition is severe enough, you may qualify for SSDI or SSD benefits.
+If symptoms of your celiac disease or gluten sensitive enteropathy (GSE) are severe enough, you may qualify for SSDI or SSI benefits.

 If you have celiac disease, eating foods with gluten causes an autoimmune reaction in the small intestines and damages the inner lining of your intestines.
-Symptoms of celiac disease include abdominal pain, vitamin deficiencies because you are unable to absorb nutrients (such as anemia resulting from a lack of iron and osteoporosis resulting from a lack of calcium), weight loss, diarrhea, joint pain, depression, numbness in the hands or feet, headaches, and fatigue.
+Symptoms of celiac disease include:

 Your doctor may use a blood test or collect a sample of your small intestine to determine whether you have celiac disease.
 Treatment of this disease generally involves eating a gluten-free diet.
-If someone in your family has celiac disease, you are at a higher risk of having this condition.
+If someone in your family has celiac disease, you're at a higher risk of having this condition.

 Obtaining Disability Benefits for Celiac Disease

-But if you were't able to work for a period of over a year, though your doctor has now figured out that celiac disease was the cause of your symptoms and put on a gluten-free diet that treated those symptoms, you still may be able to receive some benefits even if you are now able to work.
-As long as you were unable to work for a year, you could still ask for a closed period of disability benefits for that length of time.
+But if it took you and your doctor over a year to figure out that celiac disease was the cause of your symptoms and put you on a gluten-free diet that treated those symptoms, you still may be able to receive some benefits even if you're now able to work.
+As long as you were unable to work for a year, you could still ask for a closed period of disability benefits for the time that you couldn't work.

 Talk to a Disability Lawyer